Skip to content

 df['some_column'].plot(ax=ax)

-Adjusting the Default Figure Size
+Changing the Matplotlib Default Figure Size for All Plots

 import matplotlib